arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 - **GatherNode**:
   used on a coordinator to aggregate results from one or many shards into a combined stream of results.
+Parallelizes work for certain types of queries when there are multiple database servers involved (`GATHER   /* parallel */` in query explain).

 - **DistributeNode**:
   used on a coordinator to fan-out data to one or multiple shards,